The Difference Between Estrangement and Parental Alienation

 - One parent instructing the child not to do or say certain things and blaming this behavior on the other parent.

 It can be difficult to tell the difference between estrangement and alienation, even in family court.
 Some level of estrangement is expected even in the healthiest of home situations, as children age and start to grow apart from their parents.
 During divorce, children often feel estranged from one or both parents as they deal with a new family situation, one that is beyond their control.
 However, parental alienation is manipulation by one parent to drive a wedge between the other parent and the child.
 It may be "naïve" or it may be "obsessive," but it is a serious problem that many ex-spouses face in custody battles.
-If you suspect parental alienation, speak to an attorney immediately.
+If you suspect parental alienation, speak to a San Diego family law lawyer immediately.

 Because serious alienation is a form of child abuse, California family courts will take action to remove the child from the damaging situation.
 If one parent is unwilling to bend and work with the other parent or support the relationship between that parent and his or her child, a judge will take that into consideration when awarding custody.
 However, the alienation must be proven first.